lineartimeinvariant/lineartimeinvariant/README.md

-# lineartimeinvariant
+# MIDIcontrolledVoiceSynth
-a system completely characterized by its impulse response
+real-time change of voice to the (multiple )pitches specified by MIDI keyboard